minhaferzz/Cordova-sqlite-storage/README.md

-* OutSystems' version of SQLite cordova adapter
+# OutSystems' version of SQLite cordova adapter

-SQLite cordova interface based on =storage-master= branch of [[https://github.com/litehelpers/Cordova-sqlite-storage][litehelpers / Cordova-sqlite-storage]] customized to provide:
+SQLite cordova interface based on *storage-master* branch of [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage) customized to provide:

 - Support for multiple transactions running concurrently (using multiple connections)

 Below is an updated version of the source branch's README for further documentation, as of the last merge.

-* Original README information
+# Original README information

 # Cordova/PhoneGap sqlite storage adapter